bitmark-inc/docs/pages/bitmark-references/bitmark-sdk/query.md

 # Queries

-The bitmark SDK support queries about assets, bitmarks, and transactions (txs), which are records that are created or updated when different actions (register, issue, or transfer) are applied.
+The Bitmark SDK support queries about assets, bitmarks, and transactions (txs), which are records that are created or updated when different actions (register, issue, or transfer) occur.

 For the retrieval of a single record, use the record ID (`asset_id` for an asset, `bitmark_id` for a bitmark, or `tx_id` for a transaction) with the standard function to retrieve that specific record.